Cambodian vote in elections testing strongman's power

 AP Photo/Heng Sinith

-PHNOM PENH, Cambodia (AP) — Cambodians are voting in local elections that could shake longtime ruler Hun Sen’s grip on power.
+PHNOM PENH, Cambodia (AP) — Cambodians voted in local elections Sunday that could shake longtime ruler Hun Sen’s grip on power.

-Prime Minister Hun Sen has warned of civil war if his Cambodian People’s Party loses the majority in city and village councils to the main opposition party that made major gains in the last general elections four years ago and claimed it was cheated out of outright victory.
+Prime Minister Hun Sen has repeatedly warned of civil war if his Cambodian People’s Party loses the majority in city and village councils to the main opposition party that made major gains in the last general elections four years ago and claimed it was cheated out of outright victory.
+The polls could have a major impact on Cambodia’s political landscape ahead of 2018 national elections.

 Hun Sen and his wife were among the early voters Sunday.
 His government has been accused of using violence against opponents, but in recent years has stalked its foes mostly in courts.